mobasherahmed/FillFlix-Task-Ahmed-Mobasher/README.md

 Second page to authenticate phone number user should add his number correctly with format required 12 number ex:201002883308 ..

-**Note**  User cannot access any page of appliaction until complete 2FA step .
+**Note**  User cannot access any page of application until complete 2FA step .

 after complete this step he now verified to access other pages of appliaction and another key stored in localstorage that he complete all authentication steps successfully ..